Grants & funding

 Up to £9,000 grant + £7,500 loan

-£7,500 grant + £1,500 rural uplift, plus an interest-free loan of up to £7,500.
-Apply via Home Energy Scotland BEFORE getting a quote.
+£7,500 grant, plus a £1,500 uplift for rural and island homes, and an optional interest-free loan of up to £7,500.
+Apply to Home Energy Scotland and wait for a written funding offer BEFORE work starts.

 Northern Ireland